matthew-brett/sp-ai-post/notes.md

 Haberland](https://github.com/scientific-python/summit-2025/issues/35#issuecomment-2874656680)
 was using AI to port code with a known license — say BSD — to another language — say from MATLAB to Python.
-Can one then honor the original license by applying it the port?
+Can one then honor the original license by applying it to the port?

 We think the answer is no.   Applying the "clean room" principle above, we know that standard AI LLMs have "read" a huge corpus of code with attribution or even Copyleft licenses.
-In asking the AI to port the original MATLAB code, we cannot know the extend to which the AI as used other training code in the port.
+In asking the AI to port the original MATLAB code, we cannot know the extent to which the AI has used other training code in the port.
 For example, perhaps there is also a GPL implementation of this algorithm in Python.
-There is no barrier that we know of to prevent the AI porting process from deploying the GPL code in the port.
+The AI porting process may use and incorporate part of the GPL code in the port.

-One typical use of AI is to generate suggestions for possible code, and then using that as the basis for writing one's own version of the same code.
-On the "clean room" principle, this runs the risk of license leak.
+One typical use of AI is to generate suggestions for possible code, and then use that as the basis for writing one's own version of the same code.
+On the "clean room" principle, this also runs the risk of license leak.
 We should also require our contributors to forgo this use (see the suggested wording above).

 There are situations in which AI may suggest changes, such as bug-fixes, that are so small as to be trivial (say, a few characters) and so obvious as to be